90dy/typescript-template-engine/README.md

 When changes are pushed to the main branch, the GitHub Actions workflow will:

 1. Determine the next version based on commit messages
-2. Update the version in package.json, deno.json, and vscode-extension/package.json
+2. Update the version in deno.json and vscode-extension/package.json
 3. Generate a changelog
 4. Create a GitHub release
+5. Build the npm package using dnt
-5. Publish to npm, VSCode Marketplace, and JSR
+6. Publish to npm, VSCode Marketplace, and JSR

 ### Commit Message Format